 Another option for a pregnant woman is Subutex treatment.
 This form of treatment allows the patient to have the flexibility of taking home a prescription that will help stabilize her craving for opiates.
 F.H.S. provides each pregnant patient on Subutex with individualized psychotherapy services and coordinates her treatment during pregnancy.

 At F.H.S. a patient is required to get prenatal care through an OB/GYN or midwife throughout her pregnancy.
 If a patient is having trouble finding prenatal care, F.H.S. will assist the patient in finding a provider.
 A patient also receives educational information developed by staff discussing drug use and pregnancy.

 Patients are asked to sign releases of information for their OB/GYN or midwife so that F.H.S. staff may coordinate care, to help monitor patient’s pregnancy.

 Nursing staff completes a monthly update with the patient until the eighth month and then begins weekly updates until birth.

-Medical staff informs the patient that upon admission to the hospital, the hospital should call F.H.S. to confirm patient’s medical information in order to have continuity of care.
+Medical staff informs the patient that upon admission to the hospital, the hospital should call F.H.S. to confirm a patient’s medical information to have continuity of care.